If you work from home (or want to start!), you might be wondering how fast your internet speed needs to be in order to do your work.

-What Internet Speed to I Need for My Work?
+What Internet Speed Do I Need For My Work?

-This all depends on what you will need to do for your work.
+This all depends on what you need to do for your work.
 Basic email and web browsing probably will not require download speeds of more than 0.5Mbps.
-You might even be able to get away with low-quality video calls at this speed.

 At download speeds of 1.5Mbps, you can probably stream low-definition video and make high-definition video calls.